Arthur St. Clair

 After the war, he served as President of the Continental Congress, which during his term passed the Northwest Ordinance.
 He was then made governor of the Northwest Territory in 1788, which was further enlarged by the portion that would become Ohio in 1800.
-In 1791, he commanded an American army in St. Clair's Defeat, which became the greatest victory achieved by Native Americans against the United States.
+In 1791, he commanded an American army in St. Clair's defeat, which became the greatest victory achieved by Native Americans against the United States.
 Politically out-of-step with the Jefferson administration, he was replaced as governor in 1802 and died in obscurity.

 Early life and career

 St. Clair was born in Thurso, Caithness.
 Little is known of his early life.
-Early biographers estimated his year of birth as 1734, but subsequent historians uncovered a birth date of March 23, 1736, which in the modern calendar system means that he was born in 1737.
+Early biographers estimated his year of birth as 1734, but subsequent historians uncovered a birth date of 23 March 1736, which in the modern calendar system means that he was born in 1737.
 His parents, unknown to early biographers, were probably William Sinclair, a merchant, and Elizabeth Balfour.
 He reportedly attended the University of Edinburgh before being apprenticed to the renowned physician William Hunter.

 In 1757, St. Clair purchased a commission in the British Army's Royal American Regiment and came to North America with Admiral Edward Boscawen's fleet for the French and Indian War.
-He served under General Jeffery Amherst during the capture of Louisburg, Nova Scotia, on July 26, 1758.
-On April 17, 1759, he was promoted to lieutenant and assigned under the command of General James Wolfe, under whom he served at the Battle of the Plains of Abraham which resulted in the capture of Quebec City.
+He served under General Jeffery Amherst during the capture of Louisburg, Nova Scotia, on 26 July 1758.
+On 17 April 1759, he was promoted to lieutenant and assigned under the command of General James Wolfe, under whom he served at the Battle of the Plains of Abraham which resulted in the capture of Quebec City.

 Settler in America

-On April 16, 1762, St. Clair resigned his commission, and by 1764 had settled in Ligonier Valley, Pennsylvania, where he purchased land and went into business as an operator of flour and grist mills.
-The fortune he amassed soon made him the largest landowner in Western Pennsylvania.
+On 16 April 1762, St. Clair resigned his commission, and by 1764 had settled in Ligonier Valley, Pennsylvania, where he purchased land and went into business as an operator of flour and grist mills.
+The fortune he amassed soon made him the largest landowner west of the Allegheny Mountains.

 In 1770, St. Clair entered politics when he was elected as a justice of both the Court of Quarter Sessions and of Common Pleas.
 He subsequently served as a member of the proprietary council, a justice, recorder, and clerk of the orphans' court, and prothonotary of Bedford and Westmoreland counties.